 A year later, Pope Urban IV instituted the feast of Corpus Christi (the Body of the Christ) as a day to especially recognize and promote the gift of the Blessed Sacrament.
 St. Thomas Aquinas and St. Bonaventure were asked by the pope to create hymns for this new feast.
 St. Thomas Aquinas was also asked by the Holy Father to compose prayers for the Mass and the Liturgy of the Hours for Corpus Christi.
 He also composed the great Eucharistic hymns still sung today: Panis Angelicus, Pange Lingua, O Salutaris Hostia, and Tantum Ergo.

-Will Wright lives in Phoenix with his wife and sons and serves as a Catholic High School teacher.
-He earned a Bachelor’s Degree in History from the University of North Carolina at Chapel Hill.
+Will earned a Bachelor’s Degree in History from the University of North Carolina at Chapel Hill.
 He also holds a dual course of study Master’s Degree in Catechetics & Evangelization and Theology & Christian Ministry from Franciscan University of Steubenville.
-He is a regular speaker at the Institute of Catholic Theology in Phoenix and an instructor at the Kino Catechetical Institute.
+He is currently enrolled with Pontifex University and working towards a Doctorate in Theology (ThD).